Do Dogs Miss People?

 If you’re still wondering if your dog is missing you, ask yourself a few questions.
 Do you find your dog cuddling with your clothes or on your bed when you get home?
 Do they seem to whine when you leave or specifically not look at you?
 Are they waiting for you at the door when you get off work?
 These are all signs that your dog really cares about you, and misses you when you’re not around.
 To your dog, you’re the entire world.

 Obviously, separation anxiety really is a whole other beast.

-While we can draw a fairly reasonable conclusion that our dogs do miss us when we’re gone, there is a difference between them starting longingly out the window, waiting to see our car pull up the driveway and destroying all of the furniture in the house.
+While we can draw a fairly reasonable conclusion that dogs do miss people when we’re gone, there is a difference between them staring longingly out the window, waiting to see our car pull up the driveway and destroying all of the furniture in the house.